barry-ha/Lightroom-nested-keywords/README.md

 ## Acknowledgments

 * Ken Winnick, Visual Cognetics, https://github.com/visualcognetics, visualcognetics@outlook.com, www.visualcognetics.com, for designing the taxonomy / controlled vocabulary / structured keywords suitable for our museum's digital photo collection.
 Also for developing a Photo Mechanic strategy and work flow that enabled a team of volunteers to work in parallel to apply keywords to thousands of photos, and then leading the team to successful completion.
+* Vicki Stiles, Director of the [Shoreline Historical Museum](http://photos.shorelinehistoricalmuseum.org/photo-gallery.html)
+* 4Culture, http://www.4culture.org, a public development authority supporting the arts in King County
+* A grant from the Pendleton and Elisabeth Carey Miller Foundation
 * Adobe XMP / IPTC for WordPress by JS Morisset, https://wordpress.org/plugins/adobe-xmp-for-wp/
 * PHP Adobe XMP Reader by Cobraz, https://github.com/cobraz/xmp
 * Simplicity for Lightroom by Andrew Briggs, https://github.com/brggs/Simplicity-for-Lightroom